-The military have also been interested in seeing if they can train their people to survive on less sleep, for example during high intensity operations.
+The military has also been interested in seeing if they can train their people to survive on less sleep, for example during high intensity operations.

 Again, they’ve shown that with practice soldiers can get by for periods with less sleep, but if this goes on for too long effectiveness starts to reduce quite quickly.

 There are also some very limited trials which suggest you might be able to bank sleep by sleeping more before a period of reduced sleep.
 Again though, you can plan your sleep cleverly, but you can’t turn yourself into a true short sleeper.

 Famous short sleepers – or maybe not?

 Throughout history, there have been several famous people who supposedly didn’t sleep much.

 For example, artists such as Leonardo da Vinci; scientists including Benjamin Franklin, Thomas Jefferson, Thomas Edison and Albert Einstein; as well as politicians like Winston Churchill.

 But I wonder how many of these really were natural short sleepers?

 For example, Winston Churchill is reported to have not needed much sleep at night.
-Apparently though, he was also fond of having an afternoon nap, so perhaps he wasn’t a natural short sleeper after all, but more of a polyphasic sleeper.
+Apparently, he was also fond of having an afternoon nap, so perhaps he wasn’t a natural short sleeper after all, but more of a polyphasic sleeper.